MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/change-bitness.md

 1. **Prepare Your Configuration.xml File**: Modify your configuration.xml file to include the 64-bit version of the Office Deployment Tool.
 Set the `OfficeClientEdition` to '64' and specify the language pack you want to add in the `<Add>` section.

-2. **Include the MigrateArch Setting**: In the configuration.xml file, ensure that the `MigrateArch` attribute is set to 'True' to allow the transition from 32-bit to 64-bit.
+2. **Include the MigrateArch Setting**: In the configuration.xml file, ensure that the `MigrateArch` attribute is set to 'TRUE' to allow the transition from 32-bit to 64-bit.

 3. **Run the Office Deployment Tool**: Execute the Office Deployment Tool with the updated configuration.xml file.
 This action starts the upgrade process and installs the other language pack simultaneously.